RamonWil/RamonWil/README.md

 ## A little more about me

-Outside of coding, I enjoy going to the gym, watching anime, gaming, and finding new things to build or improve.
+Outside of coding, I enjoy going to the gym, watching anime, gaming, and working on ideas that give me something new to learn.

-I'm always looking for opportunities to learn something new, challenge myself, and work on projects that push me outside of what I already know.
+I like challenging myself with projects that force me to figure things out as I go, whether that's learning a new technology, improving something I've already built, or starting from scratch.

-You can also find me at [ramonwilliams.com](https://ramonwilliams.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/itsramon-williams).
+You can find more of my work at [ramonwilliams.com](https://ramonwilliams.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/itsramon-williams).